Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/half-red-dragon-gladiator-rot.md

     \ (2d4 + 4) bludgeoning damage.
 If the target is a Medium or smaller creature,\
     \ it must succeed on a DC 15 Strength saving throw or be knocked [prone](/2-Mechanics/CLI/rules/conditions.md#prone)."
   "name": "Shield Bash"
+- "desc": "The half-dragon exhales fire in a 15-foot cone.
+Each creature in that area\
+    \ must make a DC 13 Dexterity saving throw, taking 24 (7d6) fire damage on a\
+    \ failed save, or half as much damage on a successful one."
+  "name": "Fire Breath (Recharge 5-6)"
 "reactions":
 - "desc": "The half-dragon adds 3 to its AC against one melee attack that would hit\
     \ it.
 To do so, the half-dragon must see the attacker and be wielding a melee\